McLaren M6A: Racing history

 The 1967 Can-Am season began in September at Road America.
-Bruce McLaren's M6A qualified on pole position with a new track record, while teammate Denny Hulme's car led once the race began.
+Bruce McLaren's M6A qualified for pole position with a new track record, while teammate Denny Hulme's car led once the race began.
 Although McLaren's car suffered an oil leak and failed to finish, Hulme was able to earn the car's first victory.
 The next two events had the team running away from the opposition, with Hulme and McLaren finishing first and second consecutively.
 The roles were, however, swapped over the next two races as it was McLaren who won on both occasions, but problems with Hulme's car allowed McLaren to take the lead in the points standings going into the final round.
 For the finale at the Stardust Grand Prix, problems with the Chevrolet motors led to blown engines and neither car reaching the finish.
 However, with their performance over the season, Bruce McLaren secured the 1967 Can-Am Challenge Cup, while Hulme was ranked second only three points behind.

-As Bruce McLaren Motor Racing moved to developing the M8A, the M6Bs began to be delivered to customers for the 1968 season.
+As Bruce McLaren Motor Racing moved to develop the M8A, the M6Bs began to be delivered to customers for the 1968 season.
 Several of the M6As were also sold with Roger Penske purchasing one car for defending United States Road Racing Championship (USRRC) champion Mark Donohue.
 Donohue won several USRRC events that season and earned his second championship.
 Donohue also later won a race in Can-Am, beating the newer McLaren M8As.
 After the cancellation of the USRRC after 1968, the M6As and M6Bs continued to be used into the early 1970s but none were able to achieve victory against their newer competitors.